chrisallenarmbruster/light-runner/README.md

   - **Technologies**: Node.js, JavaScript.
   - **Hardware**: Eight solid-state relays for controlling light circuits.
   - **Focus**: This repository is dedicated to the current design and its comprehensive implementation.
+  - **Comments**: Best solution yet.
+Memory is no longer a constraint.
+Software changes are possible and easy to make.
+Door is open for integration with web UI.

 - **1990's Design**:

   - **Platform**: Motorola M6800 series 8-bit MCU.
   - **Programming**: Assembly language.
   - **Hardware**: Eight TRIACs for light switching, with opto-isolation/coupling to ensure safe interfacing between the TRIACs and the processor.
+  - **Comments**: Much better than the prior generation because it freed up the computer.
+This was ultra reliable, but constrained by memory and a design that did not lend itself to software changes.

 - **Early Design**:
   - **Platform**: Expansion port on a TRS-80 Color Computer 2.
   - **Programming**: Assembly language.
   - **Hardware**: Utilized TRIACs for light switching, featuring opto-isolation/coupling for processor safety and reliability.
+  - **Comments**: It worked, but not a good solution because it tied up the family computer for the holiday season.
+Nevertheless, a good proof of concept.

 <br>